straeter/llm_values/README.md

 ```

 Here, the kwargs determine how the LLMs are queried:
+- model (="gpt-4o"): the LLM model to query (from OpenAI, Anthropic, Mistral -> other models have to be configured first)
 - temperature (=0.0): the temperature of the LLM call
 - max_tokens (=100): number of allowed answer tokens for the LLM
 - question_english (=False): if the question should be in English and not translated to the target language
 - answer_english (=False): if the answer should be given in English and not in the target language
 - rating_last (=False): if the rating should be given after the explanation (chain of thought)

+The answers of the LLM calls are saved in the database (table "answer").
+If you want to save them as json, call the script `data_to_json.py` with the topic as argument.

 ## Acknowledgements